tonykekw/typst-cv-template1/cv1.typ

     "Address:"                : "Padova, Italy",
     "Phone:"                  : link("tel:+39 (IT) 349 7277038"),
     "Email:"                  : link("mailto:stanantonionicolae@gmail.com"),
-    "Description:"   :"Hi!
-I am a recent graduate in Computer Science ", " ": "with a strong academic background and a passion for technology. ", "  " : "with a strong academic background and a passion for technology. " )
+    "About me:"   :"Hi!
+I am a recent honors college graduate in Computer Science with a ", " ": "strong academic background and a passion for technology. ", "    ": "I am currently searching for an entry-level position as a junior",  "     ": "developer in order to gain experience in various fields.", "  ": "To be fairly honest, just a nerd trying to learn new things and ", "   ": "make his way into the world.",

+  )
 )